-New citizen science project to help find out more about wildlife disease
+Citizen science project to help find out more about wildlife disease:

 Garden Wildlife Health is funded by the Esmée Fairbairn Foundation and the Department for Environment, Food and Rural Affairs (DEFRA).

 What to do if you find dead amphibians and reptiles:

 Finding ill or dead animals can be very disturbing, especially if you have had a mass mortality incident linked to a disease outbreak and discovered a number of dead frogs at once.